dead-claudia/enum-proposal/README.md

 - `Enum.size` - This is the number of variants in the enum.
 - `Enum.compare(a, b)` - Compare two enum variants by index, and return 1 if greater, 0 if equal, and -1 if lesser.
 This is a closure for convenience (think: sorting) and to allow a few early optimizations with it.
+- `Enum.fromIndex(value)` - Convert a raw index to an enum instance.
+This is a closure for convenience (for functional people) and to allow a few early optimizations with it.
+- `Enum.fromValue(value)` - Convert a raw value to an enum instance.
+This is a closure for convenience (for functional people) and to allow a few early optimizations with it.
+This is only present on value enums.
 - `Enum.name` - This is a reference to the enum's name, or the empty string if it's anonymous.

 Enum objects also carry their variants as enumerable properties.
 They are the only enumerable properties of enums, so you can get a list of enum keys simply by using `Object.keys(Enum)`, enum variants by `Object.values(Enum)`, or pairs with both via `Object.entries(Enum)`.